slushie/kubist-agent/README.md

-      --kube-user string                    The name of the kubeconfig user to use --kube-username string                Username for basic authentication to the API server -f, --kubeconfig string                   Path to your Kubeconfig [KUBECONFIG]
+      --kube-user string                    The name of the kubeconfig user to use --kube-username string                Username for basic authentication to the API server -f, --kubeconfig string                   Path to your Kubeconfig [KUBECONFIG] --recreate-database                   Drop and recreate the CouchDB database.
+WARNING: This may break replication
 ```